Session III : May 16, 2024

 Sara Miller

-Dr. Sara Miller, Professor in the Pathology Department at Duke Medical Center, teaches electron microscopy (EM), virology, and presentation preparation to various student groups, including undergraduates, medical students, medical residents, and pathology assistant students.
+Dr. Sara Miller is a Professor in the Pathology at Duke Medical Center who teaches electron microscopy (EM), virology, and presentation preparation to undergraduates, medical students, medical residents, and pathology assistant students.
 Dr Miller has given many invited talks in the USA and in numerous foreign countries.
 Along with Drs.
-Alex Hyatt and Hans Gelderblom, she taught a workshop on diagnostic virology by EM at the Commonwealth Scientific and Industrial Research Organisation (an Australian Government agency responsible for scientific research), organized another with Cynthia Goldsmith at the Centers for Disease Control and Prevention (the leading USA organization providing emergency response, expertise, public health infrastructure and global disease detection), and taught in the World Health Organization course "EM in Medicine" in Thailand.
-Dr. Miller performs research, directs the Center for Electron Microscopy and Nanoscale Technology at Duke.
-She has served as president of the Microscopy Society of America, the Society for Ultrastructural Pathology, and the Southeastern Microscopy Society, and in other capacities in several organizations.
-Also, she was elected a Fellow of the MSA.
+Alex Hyatt and Hans Gelderblom, she taught a workshop on diagnostic virology by EM at the Commonwealth Scientific and Industrial Research Organization (an Australian Government agency responsible for scientific research), organized another with Cynthia Goldsmith at the Center for Disease Control, and taught in the World Health Organization course "EM in Medicine" in Thailand.
+Dr. Miller performs research and is Director of the Center for Electron Microscopy and Nanoscale Technology at Duke University.
+She served as president of the Microscopy Society of America, Society for Ultrastructural Pathology, Southeastern Microscopy Society, and is a Fellow of the MSA.

 Lori A. Breitweiser